WorkTime – employee monitoring software

 And some bonus info!

 Employee monitoring is legal in Russia.
-Some labor laws require employers to provide all that is needed for employees to do their jobs well.
+Some labour laws require employers to provide all that is needed for employees to do their jobs well.
 Simultaneously, employees are required to use company resources to carry out duties assigned to them by the employment contract.
 It makes sense for employers to protect their resources and business interests by monitoring and other legitimate means.
 The law requires transparency, and employees must be properly educated about the monitoring process.

 1. Is employee monitoring legal in Russia?

 Yes.
 Employee monitoring is legal in Russia.
 Art.
 21 of the Labor Code of the Russian Federation requires employees to conscientiously perform labour duties assigned to them by the employment contract.
 In that same vein, Art.
 22 of the Labor Code of the Russian Federation requires the employer to provide all the tools necessary for employees to execute their work duties.
 The employer has the right to monitor work performance on these devices.
 That said, all parties involved in the monitoring process must be adequately informed of the monitoring and reasons.

 2. Is it legal to monitor company’s computers?